 Another way to propagate pitcher plants is from seeds, although this is for the ones who have time and patience.
 Growing sarracenia from seed into a mature plant can take up to 4 years.

-Sarracenia purpurea are sensitive to the water you use, minerals found within the water can throw off their balance.
+Sarracenia purpurea is sensitive to the water you use, minerals found within the water can throw off their balance.

 Pitcher plants are used to collecting rainwater in the wild, so you should water with pure water only.